 - Once a customer places an order, try to ship it within 12 hours.
 If it is going to take considerably longer to ship a particular product, mention it clearly on the product page.

 - Maintain an inventory for your shipping supplies so you don’t run out at unfortunate times.
 This includes everything from boxes and tapes to shipping labels and consignment sheets.

 - Provide delivery time and shipping cost details clearly and accurately for all products on your website.
 If a product is available in your physical store or if you have an option for local pick-up, make sure that you highlight this to ease the burden for yourself and make it easier for shoppers too.

 - It also makes sense to pack your top-selling products well before holiday sales begin.
-This will save you a ton of time during the sales as you can simply put a label on the products and get them out to your customers at the earliest.
+This will save you a ton of time during the sales.
+You can simply put a label on the products and get them out to your customers at the earliest.